Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/biochemistry.md

 Molecular concentrations (in number of molecules in the cell) over time (in seconds) in a BioNetGen chemotaxis simulation with 100,000 initial attractant ligand particles.
 {: style="font-size: medium;"}

 This Gillespie model confirms the biological observations that an increase in attractant reduces the concentration of phosphorylated CheY.
-What is remarkable is how quickly it takes place, with the cell attaining a new equilibrium in a fraction of a second.
+This reduction takes place remarkably quickly, with the cell attaining a new equilibrium in a fraction of a second.

-But you may remain skeptical of our model.
+And yet you may remain skeptical of our model.
 After all, the biochemistry powering chemotaxis may be elegant, but it is also simple, and perhaps you are not surprised that the model's particle concentrations reproduced the response of *E. coli* to an attractant ligand.

 But what we have shown in this lesson is just part of the story.
 In the next lesson, we will see that the biochemical realities of chemotaxis are even more complicated, and for good reason --- this added complexity will allow *E. coli*, and our model of it, to react to a dynamic world with surprising sophistication.